 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 Voucher Funding

 Vouchers are funded by one of the following: tax revenues, tax credits, or by private organizations (Epple et al., 2017).
 The majority of states that use tax revenues to fund their vouchers provide vouchers to under-resourced students.
 For example, Milwaukee, Cleveland, New Orleans, and Washington, DC provide vouchers to students whose family income is just above the poverty line.
 Some areas, such as in Ohio and Indiana, provide vouchers using tax revenues to all students in failing school districts.